kishorer06/web-ui-developer-puzzle/CODE_REVIEW.md

 # Improvements:
-- Filter options can be provided like publishedDate, and high rating books.
+- Filter options can be provided one of them would be: 'publishedDate'.
-- Custom Error handling is missing.
+- Custom Error handling.
 - Unused code.
+- Device compatibility
 - e2e testing is not working in my local.

 # Code_Review: